dlee0106/kings_county_housing_prices_prediction/README.md

 There are some key assumptions everyone holds about the housing market so I decided to start there.
 Some initial variables I looked at included:
 * *Zip Code*
 * *Square Foot Living*
+  - We found a strong initial positive correlation between the two variables
   - ![sqft_living_and_price](https://github.com/dlee0106/kings_county_housing_prices_prediction/blob/main/sqft_living_and_price.png)
 * *Number of Bedrooms*
 * *Number of Bathrooms*